 - Computer technology integrated throughout the school, and a one-to-one laptop program prepares Middle School students for high school

 Every member of our team has both the expertise and a genuine passion for helping children with learning disabilities achieve success.
 Additionally, the professional staff has a strong commitment to their own ongoing learning.
-Under the guidance of our full-time Curriculum Director, teachers and specialists participate in professional development throughout the school year and during the summer to ensure that current research-based best practices are implemented.
+Teachers and specialists participate in professional development throughout the school year and during the summer to ensure that current research-based best practices are implemented.

 School Fast Facts